-Wellness tourism is the powerful intersection of two large and growing industries: the $2.6 trillion tourism industry and the $4.2 trillion wellness industry.
+Wellness tourism is the powerful intersection of two large and growing industries: the $2.6 trillion tourism industry and the $4.5 trillion wellness industry (2017 figures).
 Holistic health and prevention are increasingly at the center of consumer decision-making, and people now expect to continue their healthy lifestyles and wellness routines when they are away from home.

 In 2013, the Global Wellness Institute (GWI) unveiled the inaugural edition of the Global Wellness Tourism Economy report—a landmark study that defined the parameters and characteristics of the emerging wellness tourism sector, estimated its global size, and highlighted its far-reaching economic impacts.
 Since then, this tourism segment has accelerated around the world.
-GWI now estimates that wellness tourism is a $639 billion global market in 2017, growing more than twice as fast as general tourism.
+GWI estimated that wellness tourism was a $639 billion global market in 2017, growing more than twice as fast as general tourism from 2015–2017.

 Five Key Things to Know About Wellness Tourism